abiosoft/caddy-exec/README.md

 Note that Caddy prevents non-standard directives from being used globally in the Caddyfile except when defined with [order](https://caddyserver.com/docs/caddyfile/options) or scoped to a [route](https://caddyserver.com/docs/caddyfile/directives/route). route is recommended for `exec`.

-### API
+### API/JSON

-`exec` is somewhat unique in that it can be configured in two ways via the API.
-The Caddyfile config above abstracts this from the user but the API gives more control.
+`exec` is somewhat unique in that it can be configured in two ways with JSON.
+Configuring with Caddyfile abstracts this from the user but the API gives more control.

 1. As a top level app for `startup` and `shutdown` commands.